FIE425 Derivatives and Risk Management

 One approved problem set - to be solved in groups and presented in class.

-Final exam, comprising a 4 hour written take home exam.
+Final exam, comprising a 4 hour individual written take home exam.
 The final exam must be written in English.

 Grading scale A-F.